The short answer is no. Despite all of the claims out there, it isn’t possible to have a period while you’re pregnant.

 - lower back pain

 The difference is that these symptoms are related to your body’s natural preparation methods for pregnancy.
-If any of the above symptoms are severe or don’t go away, and/or you’re in the second or third trimester of pregnancy, seek immediate care.
+If any of the above symptoms are severe or don’t go away, you’re in the second or third trimester of pregnancy, or both apply, seek immediate care.

 Sometimes it’s difficult to tell whether bleeding is indicative of a medical emergency or not.
-As a rule of thumb, if you are bleeding at any stage of pregnancy, you should call your doctor right away.
+As a rule of thumb, if you’re bleeding at any stage of pregnancy, call your doctor right away.

 What’s the earliest you can test and get a positive pregnancy result?